 Preparation for College and Career

-Our academic program is challenging, global, and focused on demonstrable results.
-Our support team works with each student, preparing their course of study and actively guiding them on their path to college and career.
-Counselors, college advisors, and mentors are prepared to work with CCSC students, supporting them and guiding each through the college application process.
-CCSC students are prepared for what comes next after high school.
+Our high school academic program is challenging, global, and focused on demonstrable results.
+Our team works with each student, preparing their course of study and actively guiding them on their path to ensure that they graduate prepared for what comes after high school.

 What to expect

-- A program designed to explicitly focus on 21st century success skills such as professional communication, independent problem solving, time-management and prioritization, pride and ownership in work produced, and connecting (these skills) to the real world.
+- A program designed to explicitly focus on 21st century success skills such as independent problem solving, professional communication, time-management and prioritization, and real-world applications.

-- Internally developed and culturally relevant college preparatory curriculum that celebrates the richness and diversity of our student body, encourages gifted students to excel, and serves to catch up those who are behind to ready them for the rigor of college.
+- Internally developed and culturally relevant college preparatory curriculum that celebrates the richness and diversity of our student body, encourages students to excel, and ensures all are prepared for the rigor of college.
 Our course of study demands daily writing, reading, discussion, computational thinking, problem solving, and laboratory skills.

 - Coursework in English, history, mathematics, science, and Spanish, in addition to electives at the upper grades.

-- Free After School Learning Centers, staffed by general education and special education teachers 3 days each week to provide students with extra help, as well as a Writing Center that provides individual support to high school students on academic assignments, personal and creative writing, resumes, cover letters, college essays, and more.
+- Free After School Learning Centers, staffed by general education and special education teachers, to provide students with extra help, as well as a Writing Center that provides individual support to high school students on academic assignments, personal and creative writing, resumes, cover letters, college essays, and more.